Himanshu21464/Social_Media_Dashboard/README.md

 2. **Real-Time Processing**: To give users current insights, process and update data in real-time.

-3. **Data Visualization**: Create charts, graphs, and dashboards that are aesthetically appealing to present the data in an understandable way to everyone.

-4. **User Authentication**: Employ user authentication and permission to maintain the security and privacy of the data.
+3. **User Authentication**: Employ user authentication and permission to maintain the security and privacy of the data.

 ## Importance